COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 In rare cases, specialists may be consulted for pain control.
 Methods such as biofeedback and acupuncture may help.
 Mindfulness and yoga can also be helpful.

-A child with IBS often doesn’t feel well.
+A child with irritable bowel syndrome often doesn’t feel well.
 And the physical symptoms of IBS can lead to stress and emotional problems.
 For example, children with diarrhea may not get to the bathroom in time.
 This can make them feel embarrassed.
 They may then not go to school or play with friends.
 This can cause depression and anxiety.

 Most children with IBS continue to grow and develop normally.
 But some children may eat less to limit the pain that can go along with digestion.
 This can lead to weight loss.